 An applicant for ADI authorisation must, at the time of application, satisfy APRA that it fulfils the governance requirements in CPS 510 and CPS 520.

 Banking executive accountability regime

-In 2018, the federal government introduced a new banking executive accountability regime (BEAR) into the Banking Act.
-The BEAR amendments hold ADIs and their senior executives and directors accountable for heightened standards of behaviour.
+The banking executive accountability regime (BEAR) hold ADIs and their senior executives and directors accountable for heightened standards of behaviour.
 The regime came into force for large ADIs on 1 July 2018, and for small and medium ADIs on 1 July 2019.

 In assessing the size of an ADI for the purposes of the regime, calculations are based on a three-year average of total resident assets, as follows: a small ADI has less than or equal to A$10 billion in total resident assets, a medium ADI has between A$10 billion and A$100 billion in total resident assets, and a large ADI has greater than or equal to A$100 billion in total resident assets.

 The BEAR consists of four sets of obligations: accountability obligations, key personnel obligations, deferred remuneration obligations and notification obligations.